JakeWharton/jakewharton.com/_posts/2020-04-23-which-is-better-on-android-divide-by-two-or-shift-by-one.md

 ### Does unsigned number power-of-two division use shift?

 Java bytecode lacks unsigned numbers, but you can emulate them by using the signed counterparts.
-In Java there are static helper methods for operating on signed types as unsigned values and Kotlin offers types like `UInt` do similar things but abstracted behind a type.
+In Java there are static helper methods for operating on signed types as unsigned values.
+Kotlin offers types like `UInt` which does similar things but completely abstracted behind a type.
 It's conceivable then that when using division by a power-of-two that it could be rewritten as a shift.

 We can use Kotlin to model both of these cases.
 ```kotlin